 Breathing exercise:

-Breathe in through your nose for 2 seconds and feel the air moving through your nostrils into your abdomen, making your stomach expand.
-During this type of breathing, make sure your stomach is moving outward while your chest remains relatively still.
-Press gently on your stomach and exhale slowly for around 2 seconds.
-Repeat this several times before starting your live broadcast!
+Breathe in through your nose for 2 seconds and feel the air travel down into your abdomen, allowing your stomach to expand.
+Your chest should remain relatively still.
+Then exhale slowly for around 2 seconds while gently pressing on your stomach.
+Repeat this several times before starting your live broadcast.

 Top tip: If you’re broadcasting with a guest, make sure to offer them some water too!